Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 2-3 m. sun till shadow hardy between -20/-25°C

--utilis (Tung Chuan 3) This bamboo can have culms till 2,5 cm.
+-utilis (Tung Chuan 3) (picture down left) This bamboo can have culms upto 2,5 cm diameter.
 It grows from the base in an upward curve.
 Narrow soft leaves.

 Height 3-4 m. sun till shadow hardy between -15/-20°C

--yulongshanensis ‘Linder’ Impressive Fargesia that looks a bit like Fargesia utilis but it grows a bit more upright.
+-yulongshanensis 'Linder' (picture above right) Impressive Fargesia that looks a bit like Fargesia utilis but it grows a bit more upright.
 The hardiness is the same as F. utilis or even a bit better.

 Height 4-6 m. sun till shadow hardy between -15/-20°C

-KR A new, little-known category bamboos were slowly introduced into our gardens over the past 10 years.
-They are looking like subtropical bamboos and but some of them have survived temperatures till - 20 ° C. These very interesting new bamboos were collected by the English collector Keith Rushforth, mostly in winter dry upland areas of Tibet.
+KR A new category bamboos were introduced into our gardens over the past 10 years.
+They are looking like subtropical bamboos but some of them have survived temperatures till - 20 °C. These interesting new bamboos were collected by the English collector Keith Rushforth, mostly in winter dry upland areas of Tibet.
 Because most of the species names are not sure so far, they are provisionally named by initials "KR" of the collector and a collecting number.
-Most are Fargesia’s (or Borindas as the English botanist Chris Stapleton describes them)
+Most of them are Fargesias (or Borindas as the English botanist Chris Stapleton describes them)

 Fansipan seedling of KR 3032. (picture above left and right) (Collected at 2700 m.)
 Culms till 4 cm diameter.
 This is surely not a Fargesia, The leaves resembles Pseudosasa japonica.
 Very interesting for a suitable climate.

 KR 4175 (als: aff.
-Papyrifera) (picture above left) Does not belong to F.nitida and also not to F. papyrifera.
+Papyrifera) (picture above left) Does not belong to F.nitida and ia also not a F. papyrifera.
 The name Fargesia similaris is suggested by Demoly.
 Handsome, promising and very hardy.
 Collected in Yunnan 3225 m.

 KR 5177 Collected as Borinda macclureana.
-Grows disorderly.
+Grows somewhat disorderly.

 Height 3-5 m. half shadow till shadow hardy between -15/-20°C